-However, it is not only Alice's identity that is instable.
-Some creatures in Wonderland have instable identities as well.
+However, it is not only Alice's identity that is unstable.
+Some creatures in Wonderland have unstable identities as well.
 For example, the Duchess' baby turns into a pig and the members of the jury have to write down their names, or they will forget them.

 Alice's motif for entering and intersecting Wonderland is simply curiosity: she sees a White Rabbit and decides to follow him because he has a watch and is wearing a waistcoat.

 When Carroll wrote Through the Looking Glass, the real Alice had already become a grown woman.
 In the introductory poem, he recalls the glorious days of her childhood, and we notice his sadness because his favorite child-friend has grown up, got married, and does not contact him anymore.

 In the first book, Alice was very bewildered by the crazy adult world.
 In Through the Looking Glass, however, we see that Alice has grown up, as well as the real Alice has, and that she is more confident with herself when associating with the Wonderland characters.
 While she was being lectured and ordered about in the first story, she now teaches some of the Wonderland characters a lesson and even mothers them, like she does with the clumsy White Knight.

 Learning to achieve a higher social position